 - See the DCMGA Handbook for additional pre-approved training vendors.

-If a class or event that you are interested in does not fall under the above categories, you may request approval for attendance to be counted as AT by submitting the “Request Approval of a Class for AT Credit” form.
+If a class or event that you are interested in does not fall under the above categories, you may request approval for attendance to be counted as Continuing Education by submitting the “Request Approval of a Class for CE Credit” form.
 You will receive an email confirmation of your request.
-After the request is reviewed, you will be notified of the decision regarding AT credit.
+After the request is reviewed, you will be notified of the decision regarding CE credit.

 Additional Training Opportunities during Intern Classes

-As partial fulfillment of advanced training requirements, Denton County Master Gardener veterans may take one or two classes during intern training each year, as a refresher.
-First day, last day, field trips and the some individual classes are not included in this opportunity.
-The fee to attend each intern class is $10.
-Use the online registration form to sign up for 2017 Intern Classes.
+As partial fulfillment of Continuing Education requirements, Denton County Master Gardener veterans may take one or two classes during intern training each year, as a refresher.
+First day, last day, field trips and some individual classes are not included in this opportunity.
+Registration for these classes is available on this page before intern classes begin each year.